 So many people are performing incredible acts of kindness over this time – from collecting vital supplies for neighbours to sharing positive news.

 Take a look around and think what the people might need around you.
 Older people are some of the most isolated in the community during this time, and we at the Jack Petchey Foundation want to encourage you to get in touch.
+ICS have a great article of 7 ways to help vulnerable people right now in your community for ideas.
+Why not check out volunteering opportunities in your area?
+Check out the British Red Cross website for more info.

 Work with the Jack Petchey Community!